owennicolyaiza/yaiza/README.md

 First, [create an account on Prismic](https://prismic.io/).

-After creating an account, create a **repository** from the [dashboard](https://prismic.io/dashboard/) and assign to it any name of your liking.
+After creating an account, crjdeate a **repository** from the [dashboard](https://prismic.io/dashboard/) and assign to it any name of your liking.

 ### Step 2.
 Create an `author` type